 There are many, many relevant publications by others, of course.
-As we notice these, they are added to the list of Resources in ICD posted to this website.
+As we notice these, they are added to the list of Readings in ICD posted to this website.
 If you would like to nominate some of your own publications, or those you are reading, to be added to the list, send an email.
 For a full list of other CID activities, see What we do.

 All CID publications are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.